ManojChandran/Object_Oriented/Chapter 5 - New Challenge/README.md

 * Program to Interface, not to implementation.
 * Depend on Abstraction, do not depend on concrete class.
 * Strive for loosely coupled design between object that interact.

-## How to gauge the quality of Class?
-Grady Booch proposes five metrics to measure the quality of classes:

-* Coupling
-* Cohesion
-* Sufficiency
-* Completeness
-* Primitiveness